chiflmas/chiflmas.github.io/_posts/2022-12-23-aeronautical-charts.md

   - Aviation

 description: "As a helicopter pilot you MUST have all aeronautical charts up to date and ready to fly.
-It turns out that it consumes an enormous amount of time, so I decided to automate the process and create my own private repository"
+It turns out that it consumes an enormous amount of time, so I decided to automate the process and create my own private repository."
 more-info: "Repository link on [Github](https://github.com/chiflmas/aero_charts)."
 ---
 First of all I'm going to show you what an aeronautical chart looks like: